John Henry Hopkins: Bishop of Vermont

 Vermont had been a part of the Episcopal Eastern Diocese, under Bishop Alexander Viets Griswold.
 Griswold was planned to make Vermont an independent diocese.
 Vermont at that time reported a population of 280,652.
 Within a year after Hopkins had arrived in Boston as assistant in Boston's Trinity parish, he was elected bishop by the first diocesan convention of Vermont on May 30, 1832.
-Hopkins accepted his election.Journal of Convention May 30, 1832, page 16.
+Hopkins accepted his election.

 Hopkins was consecrated on October 31, 1832, in Saint Paul's Church, New York.
 He was consecrated with three other Bishops, namely, those of the Diocese of Ohio, the Diocese of New Jersey, and Diocese of Kentucky.
 Three weeks after his consecration, Hopkins and his family moved to Burlington, Vermont.
 He lived there until his death on January 9, 1868.
 Hopkins became the rector of St. Paul's Church, Burlington.
 Under his' leadership, the church grew, so three enlargements were required.
 As he had in Pittsburgh, Hopkins drew the plans and superintended the work.
-Hopkins retained the two positions of rector and bishop for twenty-seven years.Historical Magazine of the Protestant Episcopal Church: VOL. VI June, 1937 No. 2 John Henry Hopkins, III.
-"John Henry Hopkins, First Bishop of Vermont," 198.
+Hopkins retained the two positions of rector and bishop for twenty-seven years.

 The thirteen parishes and missions which elected Hopkins as their bishop in 1832 offered him a salary of $500 a year, later raised to $1,200 a year.

 Almost from the beginning of Vermont's history, younger Vermonters migrated farther west.
 From 1830 to 1840 the State's population had increased only about 11,000.
 This migration persisted during all the thirty-six years of Hopkins' episcopate, The 1860 census, the last one taken before his death in 1868, showed that the total increase of the whole of Vermont during the previous ten years, was only nine-hundred and ninety-six people.
 Some of the places where there were Episcopal Churches decreased in population.
 Active parishes would sometimes lose of fifty per cent of their communicants, thereby, reducing revenues and discouraging the remaining members.

 On December 1, 1834, Hopkins started on a visitation, leaving his whole family in their usual good health.
 Eight days later, he returned home to find that typhoid fever had invaded his household.
 The only one who died during that grievous season was his third daughter, Melusina, in her eleventh year.